awsdocs/amazon-vpc-peering-guide/doc_source/delete-vpc-peering-connection.md

 Deleting a VPC in the Amazon VPC console that's part of an active VPC peering connection also deletes the VPC peering connection\.
 If you have requested a VPC peering connection with a VPC in another account, and you delete your VPC before the other party has accepted the request, the VPC peering connection is also deleted\.
 You cannot delete a VPC for which you have a `pending-acceptance` request from a VPC in another account\.
 You must first reject the VPC peering connection request\.

-When you delete a peering connection, the status is set to `Deleted`\.
-When the connection is in this state, you cannot accept, reject, or edit the DNS settings\.
+When you delete a peering connection, the status is set to `Deleting` and then `Deleted`\.
+After you delete a connection, it can't be accepted, rejected, or edited\.
+For more information about how long the peering connection remains visible, see [VPC peering connection lifecycle](vpc-peering-basics.md#vpc-peering-lifecycle)\.

 **To delete a VPC peering connection**